Instant Runoff Voting and the Reinforcement Paradox

-Candidate $C$ cannot have a majority of first-place votes in both subelections (otherwise it would have a majority in the original election).
-We claim that $C$ cannot have a majority of first-place votes in either subelection.
-To see this, suppose $C$ has a majority in $\mathcal{B}_1$.
-If $A$ is the plurality loser in $\mathcal{B}_2$, then
+Suppose $B$ wins by a majority of first-place votes in $\mathcal{B}_2$.
+Clearly, it also cannot win by a majority in $\mathcal{B}_1$ (otherwise $B$ would have a majority of first-place votes in the original election).
+So $B$ must win in two rounds in $\mathcal{B}_1.$ We claim that $A$ must be the plurality loser in $\mathcal{B}_1.$